 i went to this school and the only thing good about it is their music program.
 Its haaaaaaaaaaard baby. they prepare you for your music career really well.
 We have won tournaments for like the past decade now.
 If you are going there for the music let me give you some advice.
 If you arent in it to win it.... get out. nothing else about this school is worth talking about. i gave it 5 out 5 just because of their music program

 Rancho Bernardo High School is a public high school in San Diego.
 The principal of Rancho Bernardo High School is Paul Robinson, whose e-mail is email@example.com.
-2,570 children attend Rancho Bernardo High School and are mostly Filipino; White, non-Hispanic; and Black, non-Hispanic.
-3% of the Rancho Bernardo High School students have "limited English proficiency."
-7% of the 2,570 students here get reduced lunch prices.
-The ratio of students to teachers at Rancho Bernardo High School is 22:1.
+2,570 students go to Rancho Bernardo High School and identify mostly as Filipino; White, non-Hispanic; and Black, non-Hispanic.
+3% of the Rancho Bernardo High School students are "limited in English proficiency."
+7% of the 2,570 students here have subsidized lunches.
+The student to teacher ratio at Rancho Bernardo High School is 22:1.
 Poway High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting